 What to expect

-- Most opportunities are in London but also other major cities such as Birmingham, Bristol, Cardiff, Leeds, Liverpool, Manchester and Newcastle-upon-Tyne.
-There are also jobs available at chambers located near regional local law courts.
+• Many opportunities are in London and also other major cities such as Birmingham, Bristol, Cardiff, Leeds, Liverpool, Manchester and Newcastle-upon-Tyne.
+There are also jobs available at chambers located near regional law courts.

 Qualifications